kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 5.md

     String words = “icicle,refrigerator,blizzard,snowball”;

 15. Start another copy of the lab-5-word-server using the “noun” profile.
 Because each runs on its own port, there will be no conflict.
 You will now have two noun servers presenting different lists of words.
+Both will register with Eureka, and the Ribbon load balancer in the sentence server will soon learn that both exist.

 16. Return to the Eureka page running at http://localhost:8010.
 Refresh it several times.
 Once registration is complete, you should see two “NOUN” services running, each with its own instance ID (this is the purpose for the setting you added a few steps back).

 17. Refresh the sentence browser page at http://localhost:8020/sentence.
 Once it becomes aware of the new “NOUN” service, the loadbalancer will distribute the load between the two services, and half of the time your sentence will end with one of the “cold” nouns that you hard-coded above.

 18. Stop one of the NOUN services and refresh your sentence browser page several times.
 You will see that it fails half the time as one of the instances is no longer available.
+In fact, since the default load balancer is based on a round-robin algorithm, the failure occurs every second time the noun service is used.
 If you continue refreshing long enough, you will see that the failures eventually stop as the ribbon client becomes updated with the revised server list from Eureka.

 Reflection:
 1. You may be wondering about the Eureka registration delay that occurs.
 After all, you can see from your application logs that each application registers itself with Eureka immediately.
-The delay is caused by the need to synchronize between Eureka clients and servers; they all need to have the same metadata.
+The cause results from the need to synchronize between Eureka clients and servers; they all need to have the same metadata.
 A 30 second heartbeat interval means that you could need up to three heartbeats for synchronization to occur.
 You can decrease this interval, but probably 30 seconds is fine for most production cases.
 2. The registration delay also affects when you stopped the NOUN server, and you may be surprised that the Ribbon load balancer did not direct us away from the server that was clearly not available.
-We can address this by using a different Ping strategy; by default Ribbon relies on Eureka and we’ve seen the delay.
+We can address this by using different Ping, Rule, or LoadBalancer strategies.
+By default Ribbon relies on Eureka to provide a list of healthy servers, and we’ve seen that with Default settings Eureka can take a while to notice a server’s absence.
 We could use a different strategy, and also employ a rule that avoids non-functioning servers.
 We will discuss this more when we explore Hystrix.
 3. Our application will still fail if we can’t find at least one of each kind of word server.
 We will improve this later when we discuss circuit breakers with Hystrix.
 4. To improve performance, can we run each of the calls in parallel?
 We will improve this later when discussing Ribbon and Hystrix.
 5. We will see an alternative to the RestTemplate when we discuss Feign